utaresearch/claimbuster-spotter/README.md

 ### Training

 Each training session is predicated upon a pre-trained BERT model as an initialization point.
-After loading these weights, we apply two stages of training:
+After loading these weights, there are two possible training algorithms:

-* Classifier Fine-Tuning for 5 epochs: [`pretrain.py`](pretrain.py)
+* Classifier Fine-Tuning ([`pretrain.py`](pretrain.py)): uses vanilla stochastic gradient descent to minimize softmax classification objective into NFS/UFS/CFS class division.
-* Adversarial Classifier Fine-Tuning for 50 epochs: [`advtrain.py`](advtrain.py)
+* Adversarial Classifier Fine-Tuning ([`advtrain.py`](advtrain.py)): applies adversarial perturbations to embeddings designated by `--perturb_id` flag (see [`flags.py`](flags.py) for additional details)

 Depending on the VRAM capacity of the selected GPU, as well as the predefined batch size, training time can range between 1 and 10 hours.
-On UTA servers, it should take approximately 6-7 hours.
+On UTA servers, it may take approximately 6-7 hours to train a `BERT-Large` model.

 ### Evaluations